-He has written for The New York Times, The Atlantic, NBC THINK, The Behavioral Scientist, CNN, MarketWatch, San Francisco Chronicle, Greater Good Magazine, AEON, Huffington Post, Psychology Today etc. Also, he has authored numerous articles and chapters and written four books: The Rules of Estrangement (Random House); The Marriage Makeover: Finding Happiness in Imperfect Harmony (St. Martin’s Press); The Lazy Husband: How to Get Men to Do More Parenting, and Housework (St. Martin’s Press), and When Parents Hurt: Compassionate Strategies When You and Your Grown Child Don’t Get Along (HarperCollins).
+He has written for The New York Times, The Atlantic, NBC THINK, The Behavioral Scientist, CNN, MarketWatch, San Francisco Chronicle, Greater Good Magazine, AEON, Huffington Post, Psychology Today, etc. Also, he has authored numerous articles and chapters and written four books: The Rules of Engagement (Random House); The Marriage Makeover: Finding Happiness in Imperfect Harmony (St. Martin’s Press); The Lazy Husband: How to Get Men to Do More Parenting, and Housework (St. Martin’s Press), and When Parents Hurt: Compassionate Strategies When You and Your Grown Child Don’t Get Along (HarperCollins).

-Susan Chuang, PhD, Lead conference organizer, is a Full Professor at the University of Guelph, ON.
-She has several lines of research: (1) parenting, fathering, parent-child relationships in various sociocultural and geographical contexts; (2) cannabis use and the impact on familial dynamics and relationships (SSHRC-funded); (3) intimate partner violence against men, child custody and access issues in high conflict situations, and the impact on individual and family well-being (SSHRC-funded).
+Susan Chuang, lead conference organizer, is a Full Professor at the University of Guelph, ON.
+She has several lines of research: (1) parenting, fathering, parent-child relationships in various sociocultural and geographical contexts; (2) cannabis use and the impact on familial dynamics and relationships (SSHRC-funded); and (3) intimate partner violence against men, child custody and access issues in high conflict situations, and the impact on individual and family well-being (SSHRC-funded).
 She is currently the Series Editor for Springer on the Advances on Immigrant Family Research.
 She is the Associate Editor for the Journal of Family Psychology and the Journal of Adolescent Research.
 She conducts free community workshops for parents and youth.
-She has organized six international conferences on immigrant families (On New Shores conferences) which has attracted leading scholars from various disciplines as well as delegates from community organizations from around the world.
+She has organized six international conferences on immigrant families (On New Shores conferences) which have attracted leading scholars from various disciplines as well as delegates from community organizations from around the world.

-Myriam Denov, PhD, is a Full Professor at McGill University, QC, and holds the Canada Research Chair in Children, Families and Armed Conflict (Tier 1).
+Myriam Denov is a Full Professor at McGill University, QC, and holds the Canada Research Chair in Children, Families and Armed Conflict (Tier 1).
 Her research interests lie in the areas of children and families affected by war, migration, and its intergenerational impact.
 A specialist in participatory and arts-based research, she has worked with war-affected children and families in Africa, Asia, and the Americas.
 She is the founding Director of Global Child McGill – a research group dedicated to children and families affected by war and migration.
 She is the recipient of the 2020 SSHRC Impact Award and the Killam Research Fellowship.
 She is a Trudeau Foundation Fellow, and a Member of the Royal Society of Canada College of New Scholars, Artists, and Scientists.

-Alexandra Lysova, PhD, is an Associate Professor in the School of Criminology at Simon Fraser University, BC.
+Alexandra Lysova is an Associate Professor in the School of Criminology at Simon Fraser University, BC.
 She has studied intimate partner violence, including violence against women and children, for over 15 years in Russia and currently in Canada.
 Recently, she has focused on men’s experiences of intimate partner violence, including victimization, help-seeking behaviour, and issues involving children.
 In her research, she draws on the results of the international focus groups among male victims in four English-speaking countries, Canadian General Social Survey on Victimization, and Homicide Survey.
 Dr. Lysova’s research has been supported by the prestigious foundations, including Trudeau, Fulbright, Carnegie and Humboldt foundations, and also the U.S. Library of Congress and Max Planck Institute.